openplacedatabase/www/README.md

 curl -XPUT 'localhost:9200/places/' -d '{}'
 ````

 1. Create a Filesystem River to index the places data by running the following command.

-MAKE SURE TO REPLACE `<root_dir>` with the path to the root of your clones repo:
+    WARNING - Make sure to replace `<root_dir>` with the path to the root of your cloned repo:
 ````
 curl -XPUT 'localhost:9200/_river/places/_meta' -d '
 {